Frannca/ngx-login/README.md

 | redirectExternal | null           | Angular external redirect                 |

 **NGX_LOGIN_LOGO:** this is a constant with the ngx-login base64 logo.

-## Requirements

-- Angular 4 or higher
-- Toastr 6.0.0

 ## Contributing